 Non-profits and charities have an essential role and voice in shaping public policy in Canada and BC.
 We should not be intimidated out of that role, and certainly not because of misconceptions about the rules.

 Canada Revenue Agency rules limiting non-profit “political activities” were thrown out by the Ontario Superior Court of Justice in July 2018, quashing a longstanding rule limiting to 10 per cent the resources any Canadian charity is permitted to devote to political activities.
-The CRA has since announced they will appeal that decision, but will also loosen the restrictions on charities.
+The CRA will not appeal that decision, but as of August 2019, a review process continues around how to define overly political engagement by non-profits.

 There are two big questions for boards of non-profits and charities operating within BC: